KuChoiLab/GOREA/README.md

 # cutoff; if you want to remove broad amount of small clusters, decrease this cutoff. but, according to simplifyenrichment, 0.85 is a default value.
 # top_ancestor_annotation; for general description, top panel for broad GOBP terms is implemented.
 # top_ancestor_annotation_number; clustered broad GO terms will be split according to this number. and the high ranked broad GO terms based on the number of input GOBP terms as child terms for each cluster can be illustrated in the top panel.
-# filename1; this file includes total input GOBP terms and assigned ACNESTOR terms for each GOBP term.
+# filename1; this file includes total input GOBP terms.
 # filename2; this file includes representative terms (referred to as ANCESTOR terms), and among them, the ones associated with the largest GOBP terms are displayed in the result plot.
+# filename3; users can examine the ancestor terms identified as representative terms along with their corresponding input GO terms.
 res <- gorea(input = input_df,
              k_val = 20, # considering your total number of GOBP terms.
              godata_GO = godata_GO,